-When you arrange monitors in your studio of music mastering online, you should strive for achieving two results: the smoothest possible Frequency Response Function and the best playback of a stereo picture.
+When you arrange monitors in your mixing hip hop beats, you should strive for achieving two results: the smoothest possible Frequency Response Function and the best playback of a stereo picture.

 Even if you have good monitors, you should always take the influence of the room into account.
 And believe me, it’s by far more effectively to get down to acoustics of the room and proper monitor arrangement rather than pay double for new monitors.